-Safeguarding
+14. Safeguarding

-Nothing within this policy is intended to prevent staff from complying with their statutory obligations in accordance with Keeping Children Safe in Education (DfeE, September 2023).
+Nothing within this policy is intended to prevent staff from complying with their statutory obligations in accordance with Keeping Children Safe in Education (DfeE, September 2024).
 In particular:

-Safeguarding / Child Protection Policy: You should raise any initial safeguarding concerns about a child with the Designated Safeguarding Lead in accordance with the School's Child Protection and Safeguarding Policy and Procedures.

-Safeguarding - member of staff: You should raise any concerns about another staff member with the Head, or if the concern is about the Head, with the Principal (without first notifying the Head).

-Whistleblowing Policy: You should follow this procedure to raise concerns about poor or unsafe safeguarding practices at the School or potential failures by the School or staff to properly safeguard the welfare of pupils if you are concerned that the School's Child Protection and Safeguarding Policy and Procedures are not being followed correctly.

-Children's Social Care: In exceptional circumstances, or if at any point there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care immediately.
-Further details of when to do this can be found in the School's Child Protection and Safeguarding Policy 2023.
+- Safeguarding / Child Protection Policy: You should raise any initial safeguarding concerns about a child with the Designated Safeguarding Lead in accordance with the School's Child Protection and Safeguarding Policy and Procedures. - Safeguarding member of staff: You should raise any concerns about another staff member with the Principal, or if the concern is about the Principal with the Regional Managing Director - Whistleblowing Policy: You should follow this procedure to raise concerns about poor or unsafe safeguarding practices at the School or potential failures by the School or staff to properly safeguard the welfare of pupils if you are concerned that the School's Child Protection and Safeguarding Policy and Procedures are not being followed correctly. - Children's Social Care: In exceptional circumstances, or if at any point there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care immediately.
+Further details of when to do this can be found in the School's Child Protection and Safeguarding Policy 2024.

-Escalating concerns beyond Claremont School
+15. Escalating concerns beyond Claremont School and International School's Partnership